Matura: Poland

 In the Polish education system, the exam is officially called egzamin maturalny, but it is commonly known as matura.
 It is taken on completion of high school, in May (with additional dates in June, and retakes available in August).
 The exam is not compulsory, although Polish students must pass it in order to be able to apply for higher education courses in Poland and elsewhere.

 A major reform of the exam (originally enacted in 1999, although its introduction was delayed) came into effect as from 2005.
 Under the old system (popularly called stara matura) candidates' performance was assessed solely by teachers from their own schools.
 In the new system (nowa matura) written work is assessed by independent examiners.
 This is considered to make the results more objective, and as a result Polish higher education institutions no longer run entrance exams (as they did under the old system), but base their admissions primarily on matura results.

-As of 2015, every student taking the matura takes three compulsory exams at "basic level" (poziom podstawowy) in: